Skip to main content

 Testosterone, estrogen, and progesterone are the primary sex hormones, though they have wide-ranging effects beyond reproduction.
 They influence muscle mass, bone density, cognitive function, and mood in both men and women.
 Their production is governed by a sensitive feedback loop involving the brain, known as the Hypothalamic-Pituitary-Gonadal (HPG) axis.

 This axis is easily disrupted by high cortisol, insulin resistance, and inadequate nutritional resources, demonstrating the profound interconnectedness of the entire endocrine network.
-Addressing the foundations of and stress response is therefore a prerequisite for optimizing sex hormone balance.
+Addressing the foundations of metabolic health and stress response is therefore a prerequisite for optimizing sex hormone balance.

 Your daily habits are not separate from your hormonal health; they are the language your body uses to direct it.